Emmi Whitehorse

 Emmi Whitehorse (born 1957) is a Native American painter and printmaker.
 She was born in Crownpoint, New Mexico and is a member of the Navajo Nation.
-She lives in Santa Fe, New Mexico and grew up on the open land northeast of Gallup, New Mexico in a family where only the Navajo Language was spoken.
+She lives in Santa Fe, New Mexico.

 Life and career

+Whitehorse grew up on the open land northeast of Gallup, New Mexico in a family where only the Navajo language was spoken.

 "Whitehorse was born into a family whose livelihood depended largely on rearing sheep.
 Through herding sheep and exploring nearby ruins, she developed an interest in light affects our perception of the environment--how clouds darken canyons, sunlight illuminates small flora and fauna, and the horizon line dissolves with dusk.
 She was also struck by the colors that emerge from weaving and its associated activities."

 In 1980, Whitehorse earned her Bachelor of Arts degree in painting from the University of New Mexico in Albuquerque (UNM).
 She earned her master's degree in art in 1982, also from UNM, majoring in printmaking and minoring in art history.

 Whitehorse's paintings draw upon a personal iconography, based on her reflections of her natural surroundings.
 She brings together Navajo cosmological perspectives with abstraction in her work.
 Whitehorse's work is deliberately apolitical.
 She has described her work as having a sense of chaos and randomness, and said that when she paints she is continually moving the paper around "so I have no idea which way is top and which way is bottom when I paint."
 Whitehorse credits her grandmother, a weaver, as the most influential artistic figure in her life.
 More generally, she also draws on Navajo methods of making dry paintings and weavings in her work.
 Her paintings are usually oil on paper, mounted on canvas, such as Movement, in the collection of the Honolulu Museum of Art.
 This work, from 1989, demonstrates the luxuriant, atmospheric, and meditative abstractions for which she is known.
 Her work is represented in numerous public collections throughout North America, Europe, Japan, Uzbekistan and Morocco including the Brooklyn Museum of Art, Heard Museum, Eiteljorg Museum of American Indians and Western Art, Muscarelle Museum of Art, and the Whitney Museum of American Art.

+In 2024, Whitehorse was featured in the Central Exhibition of the Venice Biennale, "Foreigners Everywhere."
+In this context, the Biennale's artistic director, Adriano Pedrosa, presented Whitehorse as an indigenous artist (in his words) "frequently treated as a foreigner in his or her own land."
+She contributed landscape paintings such as Cópia (2023) with strong ecocritical and anti-colonialist themes.
+Press coverage of the 2024 Venice Biennale, including the New York Times review, especially focused on Whitehorse and her prominent role in the exhibition.